top of page

 period of my life where I did not overdo whatever sustenance I could get my hands on.

-Even if the distance between us is now a couple of floors in our freshman dorm, it fee
+Even if the distance between us is now a couple of floors in our freshman dorm, it feels

 longer than the entirety of the Pacific Ocean.
-And all the love I had saved up for y
+And all the love I had saved up for you

 The sky has been damp for over seventy-two hours at this point, and I have been in this